Average Weather in An Nāşirīyah Iraq

 Best Time of Year to Visit

 To characterize how pleasant the weather is in An Nāşirīyah throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit An Nāşirīyah for general outdoor tourist activities are from late February to early April and from late October to late November, with a peak score in the second week of March.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit An Nāşirīyah for general outdoor tourist activities are from late February to mid April and from late October to late November, with a peak score in the second week of March.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit An Nāşirīyah for hot-weather activities are from early April to mid May and from late September to late October, with a peak score in the second week of October.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.

 Our cloud cover score is 10 for fully clear skies, falling linearly to 9 for mostly clear skies, and to 1 for fully overcast skies.

 Our precipitation score, which is based on the three-hour precipitation centered on the hour in question, is 10 for no precipitation, falling linearly to 9 for trace precipitation, and to 0 for 0.04 inches of precipitation or more.